spotDL/spotify-downloader/README.md

 ## Instructions for Downloading Songs:

-- First launch the script using the above command as mentioned for your OS.
+- Launch the script using the above command as mentioned for your OS.

-- For available options, pass `-h` option to see full list of supported options.
+- For available options, run `sudo python spotdl.py --help`.

 #### Downloading by Name: